Martin Kellaway

-Martin Jon Kellaway (born 12 August 1970, Southampton, Hampshire, England) is a former cricketer, who spent three seasons playing for the Hampshire Second XI, and one season for Somerset Second XI.
+Martin Jon Kellaway (born 12 August 1970 in Southampton, Hampshire, England) is a former cricketer, who spent three seasons playing for the Hampshire Second XI, and one season for Somerset Second XI.
 He has also played for the Yorkshire Cricket Board.
 Kellaway was a wicket-keeper and a middle-order batsman.

 He is a former pupil at The Mountbatten School And Language College in Romsey, Hampshire.